emiliano-ma/rock_paper_scissors/README.md

 ### Intention of the app

 In the context of a tech interview simulation I was assigned to build a rock-paper-scissors game with absolute freedom to choose how I wanted to do it.
 From selecting the tools up to the UI.
+This challenge runs between weeks 4 - 6 of the bootcamp as a side project.

   **The only requirement is to comply with the game rules:**